Modern luxury home with metal gable roof and solar panels installed

 Overall, most types of roofs can handle solar panels, meaning that you don’t have to change your entire roof to go solar.
 However, some materials provide better support and can reduce the overall cost of solar installation.
 Not only that but the condition of the roof is also essential when deciding if it can sustain solar panels.

 Looking for roof repairs or a new roof around Jacksonville, Florida and surrounding areas?
-Prime Roofing is a Owens Corning Platinum Preferred Contractor and a local roofing company.
+Prime Roofing is a Owens Corning Platinum Preferred Contractor and a local roofing company that works with solar panels.
 Give us a call at (904) 530-1446 and we’ll be there to help you out.